learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 We know how to write HTML and style it with CSS.
-But what if we want to do more with the content in our pages, such as adding or deleting elements or modifying data?
+But what if we want to do more with the content in our pages, such as adding or deleting elements or modifying them?
 It's time to move on to interactivity, and understanding the Document Object Model, or DOM, will give us the bridge to get there.

 ## Objectives